shreyapatel8/Assignment-2/readMe.txt

 - All the code files are available in this folder:
+- Please change the path for all the files according to location where the files are downloaded.

 - Pre-processing TRAIN and TEST data.ipynb (is the text pre-processing file)
 	- Part 1: